chanzuckerberg/miniwdl/docs/runner_reference.md

 * `download/` with any files downloaded from URIs in task inputs
 * `work/` the working directory mounted into the task container, where the command leaves its output files
 * `stdout.txt` and `stderr.txt` from the task command, streamed as it runs.
-* `output_links/` if the task succeeded, symbolic links to the individual output files, organized in a directory tree mirroring the WDL output values & associated JSON structure
+* `out/` if the task succeeded, symbolic links to the individual output files, organized in a directory tree reflecting the WDL output declarations

 For workflows,

 * `workflow.log`
 * `write_/` and `download/` as above
 * subdirectories for each call to a task or sub-workflow, each structured similarly
-* `output_links/` with links reaching into the call subdirectories where each output file was generated
+* `out/` with links reaching into the call subdirectories where each output file was generated

 The top-level run directory also contains: